-1. World War II is often falsely by many as the first time that American women worked outside of the home, though, in fact, about a quarter of women worked outside the home in 1940.
-3. World War II changed the type of work women did and five million women entered the workforce between 1940 and 1945 as the gap the labor force created by departing soldiers meant opportunities women.

-A) addressed B) ignored A) on / with B) from / by

-C) reserved D) converted C) by / between D) in / for

-E) identified E) at / among

-2. Although women often made more money than ever before, unfortunately, it was still far less than what men received for doing the same jobs, which is still the in Britain today.
-4. Given that the first human ancestor emerged Africa, this is a continent that can claim thave invented cooking.

-A) haphazardly B) arbitrarily

-A) respect B) spur C) formerly D) rightfully

-C) case D) rush E) severely
+• first time that American women worked outside of the home, though, in fact, about a quarter of women worked outside the home in 1940. workforce between n women entered the n 1940 and 1945 as the gap ated by departing soldiers es women.
+A) addressed B) ignored A) on / with B) from / by C) reserved D) converted C) by / between D) in / for E) identified E) at / among 2.
+Although women often mad ever before, unfortunately, i than what men received for t was still far less 4.
+Africa, this is a contin man ancestor emerged in ent that can claim to which is still the in Britain today.
+A) haphazardly g.
+B) arbitrarily A) respect B) spur C) formerly D) rightfully C) case D) rush E) severely E) entity

-E) entity